Is Battery Storage Worth It? The Current Price of Solar Battery Storage in Australia

-Solar storage has taken off over the last 6 months, to the point where we are now installing nearly all off our systems with either integrated battery storage or as a battery ready solar system.
+Solar storage has taken off over the last 6 months, to the point where we are now installing nearly all of our systems with either integrated battery storage or as a battery ready solar system.
 The 2 main solar storage solutions are:

-The price of storage depends mainly on how much capacity you want installed and any additional features such as backup for when the grid is down.
+The price of storage depends mainly on how much capacity you want and any additional features such as backup for when the grid is down and home automation.

 The Current Price of Solar Battery Storage: